paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/getting-started-first-ui.md

 import * as React from "react";
 import * as ui from "./hello-paperclip.pc";
 import * as ReactDOM from "react-dom";

+// import this 👇🏻
 import { GroceryList } from "./GroceryList";

 const mount = document.createElement("div");
 document.body.appendChild(mount);

+// change to this 👇🏻
 ReactDOM.render(<GroceryList />, mount);
 ```